 If you are injured at work or while doing your job, you are covered by workers’ compensation insurance.
 Your medical care and a portion of any lost wages are ordinarily covered.
 Submitting your claim with a report of your accident and injuries begins the claims procedure.
 Although workers’ comp insurance is a legally mandated state program designed to benefit both employees and company owners, it is still an insurance program.
 Like all insurance companies, they employ thousands of lawyers and claims adjusters whose jobs are to save the company money and pay as little as possible on the thousands of claims filed.
 To ensure that your claim is properly filed, processed, and settled, you should speak to one of the Atlanta workers’ compensation lawyers at Van Sant Law, LLC.

 Don’t wait until your claim is denied or delayed before you call our offices.
-From the moment you first call our Atlanta workers’ compensation law firm, we can help you properly file your claim and get you the immediate medical care you need.
+From the moment you first call our workers’ comp lawyers in Atlanta, we can help you properly file your claim and get you the immediate medical care you need.
 We know how the adjusters will attempt to limit or qualify claims and we can work with them directly on your behalf to get you the full coverage and maximum benefits you are entitled to receive.
-Having a law firm who understands the workers’ comp laws and regulations fighting on your behalf can often result in a much better and faster settlement.Contact Our Atlanta Workers’ Compensation Attorneys Today!
+Having a law firm who understands the workers’ comp laws and regulations fighting on your behalf can often result in a much better and faster settlement.Contact Our Workers’ Compensation Attorneys in Atlanta Today!

 Workers’ compensation injury insurance is a “no-fault” program.
-It is not necessary to prove negligence or responsibility – just that you were on the job when you suffered an injury accident.
+It is not necessary to prove negligence or responsibility – just that you were on the job when you suffered any workplace accidents.
 While it should make receiving your benefits less complicated it also means that your employer or claims adjusters may attempt to deny you some or all of the coverage you deserve.
-Our Atlanta workers’ compensation lawyers can help you fight for the settlement you truly deserve if:
+Our workers’ compensation lawyers in Atlanta can help you fight for the settlement you truly deserve if:

 - Your claim is denied or payments are “delayed.”